-Iffy Predictions and Proper Expectations (with John Turri), Synthese, forthcoming. abstract
+Iffy Predictions and Proper Expectations (with John Turri), Synthese, forthcoming.
+Also here. abstract

 What individuates the speech act of prediction?
 The standard view is that prediction is individuated by the fact that it is the unique speech act that requires future-directed content.
 We argue against this view and two successor views.
 We then lay out several other potential strategies for individuating prediction, including the sort of view we favor.
 We suggest that prediction is individuated normatively and has a special connection to the standards of expectation.
 In the process, we advocate some constraints that we think a good theory of prediction should respect.

-Evil, Evidence, and Skeptical Theism (with John Hawthorne and Yoaav Isaacs), in preparation for Oxford Studies in Philosophy of Religion. abstract
+Evil, Evidence, and Skeptical Theism (with John Hawthorne and Yoaav Isaacs), to appear in Oxford Studies in Philosophy of Religion. abstract

 In the skeptical theism literature, arguments ensue over whether (and how) evil is evidence against theism, how one ought to adjust one's credence in theism given evil, and when appearances or seemings permit one to make claims about what is probable.
 We aim to advance the discussion by clearing up some of what we find to be confusions in this literature. (in progress)